tbaumann/meshcoretomqtt/README.md

 - Guide you through interactive configuration (or use provided config)
 - Set up Python virtual environment
 - Configure one or multiple MQTT brokers
-- Install as a system service (optional)
+- Choose installation method: system service, Docker container, or manual
 - Handle both Linux (systemd) and macOS (launchd)
-- Store update source for future updates
+- Auto-detect and update existing installations

 ### Local Testing
 If you want to test the installer locally: